 Myth 5: My needs don’t matter.

-Myth 6: As a mom, I should always be able to figure out why my baby is crying and be able to calm him down.
+Myth 6: As a mom, I should always be able to figure out why my baby is crying and be able to calm them down.

 Learning to decipher why your baby cries takes time.
-As you get to know your baby you’ll begin to learn when your baby cries because he is hungry, tired, needs a diaper change, needs to be held or simply needs to cry.
+As you get to know your baby you’ll begin to learn when your baby cries because they are hungry, tired, needs a diaper change, needs to be held or simply needs to cry.
 But it’s perfectly normal not to know why your baby cries most of the time.
-Take a deep breath and go over the list of needs food, sleep, diaper, gas release, hot or cold, closeness and try to satisfy each one until your little one settles.
+Take a deep breath and go over the list of needs: food, sleep, diaper, gas release, hot or cold, closeness, and try to satisfy each one until your little one settles.
 It’s important to remember that most babies have a period during the day when they cry inconsolably.
-This is completely normal and if you can’t settle him down it doesn’t mean you are a bad mom.
+This is completely normal and if you can’t settle them down it doesn’t mean you are a bad parent.
 Try to get some help if you can during this period of crying and remember that this will pass.

 These six myths and all other unrealistic expectations and fantasies of what motherhood should be like can lead to depression.
 Get rid of these beliefs before your child is born.
 Trust yourself and be kind to yourself.
 You and your baby will learn to adapt to this new way of living, you as a mother and your baby by living outside the womb.
 Try to be mindful of your beliefs and let go of those that are useless or make you question your capacities.
 No book can ever compete with your intuition and knowledge of the dynamic between you and your baby.
 Don’t try to parent by the book, you’ll only set yourself up for failure.
 Instead, attune to your and your baby’s needs and, slowly but surely and day by day, you’ll get the hang of parenting.